Ingleborough Cave

-Ingleborough Cave (formerly known as Clapham Caves) is a show cave close to the village of Clapham in North Yorkshire, England adjacent to where the water from Gaping Gill resurges.
+Ingleborough Cave (formerly known as Clapham Caves) is a show cave close to the village of Clapham in North Yorkshire, England, adjacent to where the water from Gaping Gill resurges.

-That part of the cave which is open to the public follows a fossil gallery for some 500 m.
+That part of the cave that is open to the public follows a fossil gallery for some 500 m.
 The passage is spacious, and well decorated with stalagmitic formations.

 Beyond the show cave, the fossil gallery continues until it meets the main stream.
 The water can be followed upstream through passages under Trow Gill, to where it emerges from a sump at Terminal Lake which has been connected by divers to Gaping Gill, and followed downstream into Lake Pluto which has been connected by divers to Beck Head Stream Cave.

 A connection has also been made with Fox Holes, a cave near Trow Gill.